How to Make Composting in the Classroom Fun (And Educational) for Kids

-Not sure how to teach composting to kids or how to create a composter for the classroom?
-The teachers on the Teach Starter team have put together instructions to make composting for kids fun, plus we have information on how some teachers can get free compost bins for your school!
+The teachers on the Teach Starter team have put together instructions to make composting for kids fun and educational in your classroom, plus some helpful information about how teachers can get free compost bins for your school!

 What Are the Benefits of Composting in School?